enyo/opentip/readme.md

 - Different styles
 - Automatic repositioning of the tooltip if it's not in the viewport of the browser anymore
 - All kind of triggers (The tooltip can be triggered by mouse over, click, form submit,... everything you can think of really)
-- CSS3 Animations if available.
-(If not, it uses scriptaculous if available).
+- CSS3 Animations

-As of Version 2.0 Opentip does no longer depend on Prototype.
-You can choose any adapter you want so you can work with the framework of your choice.
+As of Version 2.0 Opentip does **no longer depend on Prototype**.
+You can choose *any* adapter you want so you can work with the framework of your choice.

 Supported frameworks are: